MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/e/earlier.md

 # earlier

 If possible, use a hyperlink to help users find information elsewhere in the content.
-If you can't use a hyperlink, use *earlier, preceding,* or *previous* instead of *above* to mean earlier in a piece of content.
+If you can't use a link, use *earlier, preceding,* or *previous* instead of *above* to mean earlier in a piece of content.

 Use *or earlier* or *previous* instead of *or lower* to refer to all versions of a product that precede a particular release if